News

 Support

-• Arts Council England’s application portal Grantium is currently closed — please read latest information on their funding schemes.
+• Arts Council England’s grant management system (Grantium) is currently unavailable — please read latest information on their funding schemes.

 • Arts Marketing Association’s Community Support Facebook Group — for arts, culture, and heritage professionals with marketing and communication responsibilities to engage audiences with cultural organisations.